 I began my first novel in July of 2017.
 Before that, I’d only written short stories and had no idea that I could ever write something longer than a few thousand words.
 My consultant diagnosed me with sleep apnoea and I was given a Resmed CPAP machine to help regulate my breathing so that I didn’t stop breathing during the night.
 The machine increased the oxygen flow to my little brain and improved my health dramatically.
 At the same time I could envisage a complete novel ready to be written.
 I began Lost in the Outback within two weeks and submitted it to a publisher three months later.
 It was published by D.C.Thomson in March 2018.
-Since then I’ve had six more novels accepted by My Weekly and have found a new avenue for my writing that allows my imagination to run free.
+Since then I’ve had ten more novels accepted and or published by My Weekly and have found a new avenue for my writing that allows my imagination to run free.
 As for the future … I’ll have to wait and see.

 Here are links to pages about my novels with excerpts as well as the stories behind them.